Diversity & Inclusion Vision

 Through these partnerships, we've contributed more than $7.4 million to historically black colleges and universities in our service territory.
 But our partnerships go beyond monetary donations.
 We've also established formal mentoring programs, collaborated in research studies and provided intern/co-op opportunities for students.

-Entergy has more than 25 employee-directed diversity and inclusion councils throughout seven states, six companywide employee resource and affinity groups.
+Entergy has more than 25 employee-directed diversity and inclusion councils throughout seven states, and eight companywide employee resource and affinity groups.

 Diversity and Inclusion Councils